Chapter 23:

 Ren peeked out the kitchen window.
 Sure enough, there was Sota in the driveway.
 That was when her emotions really began to flutter.

---Finally, I get to be a teenage girl for once and hang out with a friend!
+Finally, I get to be a teenage girl for once and hang out with someone!
 This is so exciting.

 She wasted no time.
 Before something could go wrong and this chance got taken away from her, she grabbed her things and ran out the door.

-It was early in the afternoon, and every part of the day so far had blown past Ren's expectations.
+It was early in the afternoon, and every part of the day so far had been amazing.

 From the moment she got in the car and began talking about Everquest, to the laughs and shenanigans at the Chinese buffet.
 All of it had felt like the happiest day of Ren's life.
 Even now, several hours later as they drove on towards the arcade, they still seemed to be able to laugh and hold conversation naturally.

-"Here we are!"
-Sota's voice echoed through her thoughts.
+"Here we are," Sota's voice echoed over her thoughts.

-Ren came back to reality and looked out the window.
+Ren took a look out the window.
 In front of them was a gigantic building designed to look like a medieval castle.
 It had to be three or four stories tall and the word ARCADE spanned across the outer wall of the top floor.

 "Oh, wow!"
 Ren exclaimed.
 "I didn't know we had an arcade nearby that was this big!"